wetbadger/hello-world/README.md

 --------------------------------------------------------------------

 OVERVIEW:
-When entering a problem into realMath.solve(string), the problem should be expressed as a string.
+When entering a problem into simpleMath.solve(string), the problem should be expressed as a string.
 Any amount of whitespace is ignored.
 And Python is forced to do operations from left to right.